-Amanda Laucher and Josh Graham introduce the audience to F# basics showing some of its main features, emphasizing what makes it better than imperative languages.
-Laucher also presents the case of a real life application where she rewrote large portions of C# code replacing it with dense fast executing F# instructions.
+Amanda Laucher and Josh Graham introduce the audience to F# basics showing some of its main features, emphasizing what makes it better than imperative languages, and also showing F# code samples.

-Don Syme presents F# basics, a typed functional language for .NET that combines the succinctness, expressivity, and compositionality of functional programming with the runtime support, libraries, interoperability, tools, and object model of .NET.
+Don Syme presents F# basics, a typed functional language for .NET that combines the succinctness, expressivity, and compositionality of functional programming with the runtime support of .NET.

-In this session recorded at QCon London 2009, Amanda Laucher presents a real life enterprise application written in F#.
+Amanda Laucher presents a real life enterprise application written in F#.
 She shows actual code snippets, explaining design decisions and suggesting how to use some of the F# constructs.
-The focus is placed on using concurrency.